Occupational Safety Management (M.S.)

-Indiana State University offers the online master of science (M.S.) and the master of arts (M.A.) in occupational safety management to students who are interested in advancing their careers or education in business or industrial safety management.
+Indiana State University offers the online master of science (M.S.) in occupational safety management (OSM) to students who are interested in advancing their careers or education in business or industrial safety management.

 - A full calendar year is the minimum time for completion; however, realistically one should plan for two years of study.
 The degree is to be achieved in no more than seven years (exceptions only granted in accordance with College of Graduate and Professional Studies policy).